FlyingFathead/audio-bitsqueezer/README.md

 ### Why 4 bits?
 Some retro hardware (Commodore 64, etc.) can’t do real 8-bit PCM easily.
 Tricks using the SID’s volume register only allow ~4 bits of resolution.
 In many use cases, **bitsqueezer** handles that conversion for you.

 You can also use it to pre-process your audio to be used with the [MSSIAH](https://mssiah.com/) cartridge for the Commodore 64.
-As the MSSIAH cartridge [manual](https://mssiah.com/files/MSSIAH_WavePlayer.pdf) puts it _(quote)_:
+See the MSSIAH cartridge [Wave-Player manual](https://mssiah.com/files/MSSIAH_WavePlayer.pdf) for more info.

-> _"Why use your latest "bit crusher" plugin when you can let the real machines do the work?
-Why do people still hook up old samplers and drum machines in their modern facilities?
-Well, they want that special "sound".
-The coloration of the C64 SID chip is an important building block in their music just like that hand crafted guitar is to Eric Clapton.
-Not to mention the PR value of using a 25 year old Commodore computer in your music that just cannot be beaten.
-It raises more than one eyebrow and gives that extra flavor to your sound at the same time."_

 ### Will it sound great?
-Of course -- I mean, of course not -- I mean, that's completely subjective.
+That's completely subjective.
 Nonetheless, welcome to the "high fidelity" of 4-bit audio.
 You wanted retro, you got retro.
 No refunds!

 ### Why MSSIAH mode?
 **It's just a bonus feature.** You don't necessarily _need_ a MSSIAH hardware cartridge to transfer the audio data to (i.e.) your Commodore 64, but if you're using a MSSIAH cartridge, it can help in that.

-I highly do recommend using the MSSIAH cartridge if you're using original C64 hardware; it's one of the best retro audio cartridges ever made.
+The MSSIAH cartridge is a great tool if you're using original C64 hardware as its data-over-MIDI functionality is extremely well-suited for creating C64 "digis".

 MSSIAH's Wave-Player requires 8-bit/6 kHz WAV on import when using data over MIDI.
 The MSSIAH mode in bitsqueezer will help you in that.

 MSSIAH handles further processing to suit its compatibility internally, so the 4-bit squeeze step isn't required in MSSIAH use.